utk2602/ChadCn-ui/CONTRIBUTING.md

-# Contribute to Systaliko UI
+# Contribute to Chad Cn

-You are welcome to **Systaliko UI** and help improve the project.
-I am looking forward to your contributions and collaboration, the project is integrated with [Shadcn registry](https://github.com/shadcn-ui/registry-template) this little guide will help you to get started with **Systaliko UI**.
+You are welcome to **Chad Cn** and help improve the project.
+I am looking forward to your contributions and collaboration, the project is integrated with [Shadcn registry](https://github.com/shadcn-ui/registry-template) this little guide will help you to get started with **Chad Cn**.

 ## Getting Started